splunk/Splunk-python-for-scientific-computing/README.md

 # Python for Scientific Computing (PSC)

-The Python for Scientific Computing app is an app that bundles Miniconda® © 2015-2022, Anaconda, Inc.
+The Python for Scientific Computing app is an app that uses Miniconda® © 2015-2022, Anaconda, Inc.
-(All rights reserved under the 3-clause BSD License, https://legal.anaconda.com/policies/en?name=offering-specific-terms#miniconda, a binary distribution of Python) and some common Python libraries for scientific computing: numpy, scipy, pandas, scikit-learn, statsmodels.
+(All rights reserved under the 3-clause BSD License, https://legal.anaconda.com/policies/en?name=offering-specific-terms#miniconda, a binary distribution of Python) to produce a portable python virtual environment.

 This repo builds PSC for 3 platforms: